HIT Instrument

 The HIT instrument was built at NASA Goddard Space Flight Center in Greenbelt, MD.
 The HIT team is led by Instrument Lead Eric Christian, who also serves as a deputy Principal Investigator for the IMAP mission.

 It has been a unique experience to take part in all the phases of the HIT experiment development, working with great science and engineering teams on the instrument design, characterization and testing.
-Seeing our detector finally installed on the IMAP spacecraft was priceless, and the best is yet to come!
+Seeing our An instrument which is used to discover that something is present somewhere, or to measure how much of something there is. finally installed on the IMAP spacecraft was priceless, and the best is yet to come!
 We can't wait to analyze the first solar particle event recorded by HIT in space!

 - Alessandro Bruno, Research Scientist, HIT